-If you’re working eight hours a day at an office job, you may be worried that so many hours in a chair is unhealthy for your legs.
+If you’re working eight hours a day at an office job, you may be worried that so many hours sitting in a chair is unhealthy for your legs.
 You would be correct to think so.
 Your office job might be putting you at a higher risk of developing varicose veins.
 Don’t jump up to find another job immediately; there are still measures that you can take to lower the stress an office job puts on your legs.
 Central Florida Vein & Vascular Center, home to leading vein surgeons in Orlando, has some tips to help your legs stay healthy during office hours.

 High heels are a popular choice among women in corporate careers.
 Heels are aesthetically pleasing as they add definition to legs by engaging the calf muscles.
 Unfortunately, beautiful legs today may turn into venous legs later in life.
 Engaged calf muscles can be attractive, but they make it more difficult for blood to flow through the veins.
 Poor circulation in the legs can create varicose veins—bulging, dark, often painful veins under the surface of the skin.